Centre for Research in Social Policy

 The Centre for Research in Social Policy (CRSP) is a self-funding research centre based within the Department of Social Sciences at Loughborough University in the market town of Loughborough, Leicestershire, in the East Midlands, England.

 The Centre conducts research in the field of social policy and aims to improve the quality and flow of information on which policy decisions are made.

-The current director is Donald Hirsch.
+The current co-directors are Professor Abigail Davis and Professor Matt Padley.

 Research themes

 The Centre specialises in applied social policy research and policy analysis on issues around minimum income, poverty, and living standards.
 CRSP’s core research programme is the Minimum Income Standard for the United Kingdom (MIS).